It’s officially time to Drop Everything and Read for DEAR Day!

 My kiddos will still be learning and engaging in something semi-educational while I can practice the art of catching up.

-They will grow their vocabulary through literature and I will prioritize tasks while shortening my to-do list!
+They get to grow their vocabulary or study history through literature, and I get to prioritize tasks while shortening my to-do list!

 This is what I call a win-win.